Cactusman07/wordpress-react-theme-development/README.md

 WordPress site will be located on localhost:8080 phpMyAdmin will be located on localhost:8180

+This next step is necessary due to how Docker handles file permissions and how the wordpress Docker image is constructed.

 Navigate to your project directory by doing the following: docker exec -it <container_id> /bin/bash